TanayPhatak/Google_Colab_Projects/README.md

 # Google Colab Projects

-This repository contains various Google Colab projects, each focusing on different topics and experiments.
+This repository contains various Google Colab projects (including code-alongs), each focusing on different topics and experiments.
 Click on any project to view and run it in Google Colab.

 ## Projects